tienduccao/redpajama.cpp/examples/redpajama/README.md

 - Run other quantized version of RedPajama Chat model (Make sure you get the f16 model prepared before you run this):

-  - Make the code to quantize the model:
+  - Make the code to quantize the model if you have not:

         make quantize-gptneox